prototypefund/dark-crystal-research/security_shamirs.md

 This means in a conventional secret sharing scenario (imagine the shares are written on paper and given to the custodians), we could simply give new shares to the custodians we do still trust and ask them to destroy the old ones.
 This would make the share belonging to the untrusted person become useless.

-In our case, we are using Secure-Scuttlebutt's immutable log, and have no way of destroying a message.
-A solution we are considering, is to use ephemeral keys which are used only one time for a particular share and can be deleted when a new set of shares is issued.
+However, depending on the transmissionHowever, depending on the transmission system used it might not be so simple to destroy the message.
+This is particularly an issue for peer-to-peer systems which use immutable logs.
+One solution to this is to use ephemeral keys which are used only a single time for a particular share and can be deleted when a new set of shares is issued.
 This gives greatly increased security, but the cost is more keys to manage and increased complexity of the model.

-### Secure computation
+### Trusted execution environments

 Having a good system of encryption does not give us security if the host system is compromised.
+Many options exist for which provide a secure execution environment to address this issue, for example Dyne.org's [Zenroom](https://zenroom.dyne.org).

-We are considering using a dedicated virtual machine for secure computation, such as Dyne.org's [Zenroom](https://zenroom.dyne.org).
-However there, are many more considerations one needs to make, especially if secret is initially stored on disk.
-But this goes beyond the scope of assessing the security of Shamir's scheme.
+However, if we are to assume the host system is insecure, there are many more considerations one needs to make, especially if secret is initially stored on disk.
+This goes beyond the scope of assessing the security of Shamir's scheme.

 ## Conclusion

-We feel confident that we are able to address the issues we have explored in this article, although not all of them will be implemented in the next release.
+There are a variety of good options for addressing the security issues posed by Shamir's scheme.
 However, we have focussed here mainly on technical limitations of the scheme.
 There are many other social aspects which pose threats to our model, which we will explore in another article.

 ## References